Bolsonaro goes to hospital in Florida as Brazil cracks down on riots by his supporters

 Bolsonaro in the U.S.

-Last month, Bolsonaro flew to the United States right before his term ended and took up temporary residence in Florida — vowing not to hand over the presidential sash to Lula at his Jan.
+Last month, he flew to the United States right before his term ended and took up temporary residence in Florida.
+Breaking with longstanding tradition, Bolsonaro did not pass the presidential sash to Lula at his Jan.
 1 inauguration.

-President Lula accused Bolsonaro of inciting Sunday's assault but the former leader has denied responsibility.
+President Lula has accused Bolsonaro of inciting Sunday's assault but the former leader has denied responsibility.

 On Monday, Bolsonaro's wife, Michelle Bolsonaro, said on Instagram that her husband was in a hospital under observation with abdominal pain related to a stabbing in 2018.
 Brazil's O Globo newspaper first reported Bolsonaro was in a hospital outside Orlando.